rsta2/circle/README.md

 Classes
 -------

-The following C++ classes were added to the Circle USB library in the lib/usb/ subdirectory:
+The following C++ class was added to the Circle USB library in the lib/usb/ subdirectory:

-* CUSBStandardHub: USB hub driver for LAN9512/9514 hub (not tested with external hubs but may work)
-* CUSBDeviceFactory: Creates the device objects of the different supported USB devices.
-* CSMSC951xDevice: Driver for the on-board USB Ethernet device.
+* CUSBBulkOnlyMassStorageDevice: Driver for USB mass storage devices (bulk only)
-* CNetDevice: Base class of CSMSC951xDevice.
-* CMACAddress: Encapsulates an Ethernet MAC address.

 In Step 1-4 the following classes were introduced for the Circle main library: